BrandenXia/notes/intro-to-modern-physics-2024-2025/quantum-harmonic-oscillator.typ

 $ phi_n (x) = exp(- x^2 / 2) H_n (x) $ <HermiteFunction>

-= Properties of $phi_n (x)$
+== Properties of $phi_n (x)$

-We can now verify some properties of @HermiteFunction to prove that it can be a solution to the time-independent Schrodinger equation.
+We can now verify some properties of @HermiteFunction to prove that it can be a solution to the time-independent Schrödinger equation.

 + Mutually Orthogonal
   $